conda/ceps/cep-3.md

 ## Specificaton

-Conda contains a solver registry in the `conda.resolve` module that must be extended to using the plugin architecture specified in CEP 2.
+Conda contains a solver registry in the `conda.resolve` module that must be extended to use the plugin architecture specified in CEP 2.

 Conda currently (4.10.x) supports three solvers: